-“I was having a Grand Mal seizure.
-I was foaming at the mouth, and I was convulsing for about thirty seconds.
+“I was having a Grand Mal seizure where I was foaming at the mouth, and I was convulsing for about thirty seconds.
 I was taking Xanax in fistfuls.
 It became normal for my body to depend on and expect five bars of Xanax at a time.
 The morning I had my seizure I had run out of pills.
 I had been taking Clonazepam three times a day as well as my Xanax.
-I thought I had to.
+My thoughts were that I had to.
 I viewed it as medication.
 It was my medication.
-The morning I convulsed, I had volleyball practice at 8 am.
-I was out of pills.
+The morning I convulsed, I had volleyball practice at 8 am and I was out of pills.
 I seized because I was withdrawing.”

 Benzodiazepines work on the reward, mood regulation and motivation regions of the brain.
 Our brain is an amazingly adaptive organ.
 Our whole system, mind, body, and spirit acclimate to whatever we put into our system on a frequent intensive basis.
 Acclimation turns into dependency.
 When we suddenly remove the substance our mechanism has grown used to receiving, the brain goes into shock, and the nerves rapidly attempt to fire on all cylinders.
 Not only does this demonstrate itself physically, but psychologically as well in the form of withdrawal symptoms.

 A person withdrawing from Xanax may feel irritable, jumpy, and panicked.
 They may experience nightmares, mood swings and have trouble concentrating.
 To a Xanax user, these psychological withdrawals can prove to be as horrific as the physical withdrawals.